postersw/AndersonIsland/ReadMe.txt

 	<data>
 	KEYWORDEND

-DATA FORMAT: FERRY SCHEDULE (part of daily cache)
+DATA FORMAT: FERRY SCHEDULE (part of ferryinclude.txt)
 	FERRYS
 	<schedule> which is hhmm,rule,hhmm,rule,...
 	  rule = empty if no run; * if every day; 0123456 for specific day of week; (javascript rule) which returns true for run